KabukiStarship/KabukiToolkit/README.md

     looking for someone to help us fix the CSS on the website.
 It only works right at < 1024 pixel width so the problem is in the @media section.

+## Project Organization
+The primary development environment is Visual Studio using [Symmetry Station](https://github.com/Kabuki-Toolkit/SymmetryStation).
+Please see the [Symmetry Station Quick Start Guide](https://github.com/Kabuki-Toolkit/SymmetryStation/wiki/Quick-Start-Guide).
+Each folder in the project should have ReadMe.md file in it that should tell you what you need to know.
+Source header files are separated from their precompiled .lib and .dll source implementation.
+Development instructions are in the ReadMe.md files in the /.../Source/KabukiTheater-Impl/ folder and subfolders.
+If you choose to not use Symmetry Station, you may need to update the projects libaries to the most recent updates that have not been synced across projects yet.

 ## Project Status: Alpha

 ## SDK Modules